NextronSystems/analysis-cockpit-manual/baselining/case-creation1.rst

 Manual Case Creation
 --------------------

+This section walks you through the manual case creation.
+This method gives you more flexibility in terms of conditions and details regarding the cases, but is more time consuming.

+The results of the cases depending on specific settings you are setting during the case creation.

 Case Creation Basics
 ^^^^^^^^^^^^^^^^^^^^

 Create a new case following these steps:

-1. Select on which conditions the case should be built
+1. Select on which conditions the case should be built. ``Search Result``

+   will take your filters from the baselining view into consideration, and build a case with the condition of your search.

 .. figure:: ../images/cockpit_case_creation1.png

-2. Inspect the Case Assignment and Conditions.
+1. Inspect the Case Assignment and Conditions.
 Set Auto Assign if needed.

 .. figure:: ../images/cockpit_case_creation2.png